Hyperzsb/natalia-theme/README.md

 Many other features are included in Natalia as well, such as the global **dark mode**.

+To find all the Natalia's features, please refer to the [CHANGELOG](https://github.com/Hyperzsb/natalia-theme/blob/master/CHANGELOG.md).

 ### Coming soon

 Natalia is far from a perfect project right now.
 Quite a few features are about to be considered: